In the US, you can use practice for noun and verb. In the UK, you must use practice for the noun, and practise for the verb. For example:

 Keep practicing that stroke until the whistle blast.

-(This trick works because 'practice' is a noun, just like the words 'preparation' and
+(This trick works because practice is a noun, just like the words preparation and lessons.)

 PRACTICE IN AMERICA